PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund (NYSEARCA:HYS) Stock Price Down 0.6%

-PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund (NYSEARCA:HYS – Get Rating)’s share price dropped 0.6% on Thursday .
+PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund (NYSEARCA:HYS – Get Rating) dropped 0.6% on Thursday .
 The stock traded as low as $89.80 and last traded at $89.99.
-Approximately 562,069 shares changed hands during mid-day trading, an increase of 21% from the average daily volume of 465,838 shares.
+Approximately 562,069 shares changed hands during trading, an increase of 21% from the average daily volume of 465,838 shares.
 The stock had previously closed at $90.52.

-PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund Price Performance
+PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund Stock Performance

-Large investors have recently bought and sold shares of the company.
-JPMorgan Chase & Co. boosted its stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund by 3,472.3% during the second quarter.
-JPMorgan Chase & Co. now owns 742,390 shares of the company’s stock valued at $65,724,000 after acquiring an additional 721,608 shares during the last quarter.
-First Interstate Bank acquired a new stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund during the second quarter valued at $996,000.
-OLD Mission Capital LLC acquired a new stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund during the second quarter valued at $655,000.
-First Horizon Advisors Inc. acquired a new stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund during the second quarter valued at $39,000.
-Finally, CKW Financial Group boosted its stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund by 37.2% during the second quarter.
-CKW Financial Group now owns 17,296 shares of the company’s stock valued at $1,534,000 after acquiring an additional 4,692 shares during the last quarter.
+A number of large investors have recently modified their holdings of the company.
+Stonebridge Capital Advisors LLC purchased a new position in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund in the 3rd quarter worth about $36,000.
+Flow Traders U.S. LLC raised its holdings in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund by 38.8% in the 3rd quarter.
+Flow Traders U.S. LLC now owns 106,399 shares of the company’s stock worth $9,294,000 after purchasing an additional 29,766 shares during the period.
+OLD Mission Capital LLC raised its holdings in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund by 456.7% in the 3rd quarter.
+OLD Mission Capital LLC now owns 41,188 shares of the company’s stock worth $3,598,000 after purchasing an additional 33,789 shares during the period.
+Beaumont Capital Management LLC purchased a new stake in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund during the 3rd quarter valued at about $2,613,000.
+Finally, Compass Financial Group Inc. raised its holdings in shares of PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund by 0.6% during the 3rd quarter.
+Compass Financial Group Inc. now owns 27,875 shares of the company’s stock valued at $2,435,000 after buying an additional 159 shares during the period.

 See Also